torryatco/Redesign-spr25/readme.md

 ### Large Screen

-Add media queries for medium and larger screens
+Add media queries for medium and larger screens.

 Hide the hamburger on wider screens: